nxadm/rakudo-pkg/README.md

-From a security point of view, we like to create the builds in the open: the packages are created, checksummed and automatically uploaded from the code in this repositoryto by [Travis CI](https://travis-ci.org/nxadm/rakudo-pkg) to [Github Releases](https://github.com/nxadm/rakudo-pkg/releases) and [Bintray Repositories](https://bintray.com/nxadm/).
+From a security point of view, we like to create the builds in the open: the packages are created, checksummed and automatically uploaded from the code in this repository by [Travis CI](https://travis-ci.org/nxadm/rakudo-pkg) to [Github Releases](https://github.com/nxadm/rakudo-pkg/releases) and [Bintray Repositories](https://bintray.com/nxadm/).

 For those users, or rather System Administrators, that prefer to build their own Rakudo packages, `rakudo-pkg` can be used as a build framework.
-Because Docker containers are used when creating native Linux packages, any platform running Docker can be used a host, including Linux, MacOS and Windows machines.
+Because Docker containers are used when creating native Linux packages, any platform running Docker can be used as a host, including Linux, MacOS and Windows machines.

 ## OS Repositories